-The jump will only occure, if the airplane can reach an altitude of between 28,000ft (8.534m) and 30,000ft (9.150m), depending on the weather conditions of the day.
+The jump will only occur, if the aeroplane can reach an altitude of between 28,000ft (8.534m) and 30,000ft (9.150m), depending on the weather conditions of the day.
 Your free fall will last therefore about 2 minutes.

 Is there something more, I need to know?

-Men need to be shaved smooth, so that the oxygen mask fits correctly.
-You should wear warm underwear and trainings- or sport shoes.
+Men need to be shaved smooth so that the oxygen mask fits correctly.
+You should wear warm underwear and training- or sports shoes.

 When I should be there at the drop zone?

-Calculate your transfer (you must arrange this by yourself), that you will be Saturday by noon at the Drop Zone at Wingsfield.
-You should choose a location nearby Wingsfield airport, so that you have not to long travel durations.
-You will end your training on Saturday for dinner.
-On Sunday, you have to be back at the drop zone around 6:30 in the morning.
+Calculate your transfer (you must arrange this by yourself), that you will be Sunday morning at the Drop Zone at Whitefield.
+You should choose a location nearby the Whitefield drop zone so that you don't have long travel durations.
+You will end your training on Sunday for dinner.
+On Monday you have to be back at the drop zone around 6:30 in the morning.